Early Years Foundation Stage at Hodge Clough Primary School.

 The prime areas are those most essential for healthy development and future learning.

-The prime areas will help them to develop skills in 4 specific areas.
+The prime areas will help children to develop skills in 4 specific areas.
 These are:

 We use these 7 areas to plan children's learning and activities.
 All activities are suited to your child's unique needs and interests.
 Foundation Stage children learn by playing and exploring, being active and curious.
 We encourage creative and critical thought which takes place both indoors and outside.